brokenphilip/TMFWSI/README.md

 4. Untick "Check for server certificate revocation"
 5. Restart your computer, if required

-There is a similar method using `gpedit.msc` but it's needlessly more complicated and effectively achieves the same effect, but worse.
+There is a similar method using `gpedit.msc` but it's needlessly more complicated and effectively achieves the same effect.

-## Alternate method using cURL
+### Using cURL
 > [!WARNING]
-> As this method is of technical nature, it is assumed you have Cheat Engine, as well as a runnable version of cURL installed and added to your `PATH`.
-This method is very similar to how TMFWSI works internally, which does everything for you.
+> It is assumed you have Cheat Engine, as well as a runnable version of cURL installed and added to your `PATH`.

+> [!NOTE]
+> This method is very similar to how TMFWSI works internally, which does everything for you.
 1. Visit the site you wish to access, for example [developers.trackmania.com](http://developers.trackmania.com/), and attempt to log-in
    - For Manialinks, check the following paragraph
 2. Copy the resulting `ws.trackmania.com` URL